 - Olive oil Use extra virgin olive oil.
 Good source of monounsaturated fats.

-You're going to love this recipe, especially when you see how easy it is to make!
-Here is a super brief summary of how to make edamame hummus.
+You'll love this recipe, especially when you see how easy it is to make!
+Here is a summary of how to make edamame hummus.
 For a complete list of ingredients and detailed instructions, scroll down to the recipe.

 - Place all ingredients in a small food processor (add the edamame last) and blend until mixture is smooth.

-- Scoop it into a small serving bowl to serve, or in an air-tight food safe container and refrigerate.
+- Scoop it into a small bowl to serve, or in an air-tight food-safe container and refrigerate.
 That's it!

 - Keep a small spatula handy for scraping down the sides as needed.